Butterski/obsidian-dnd-hp-tracker/README.md

 3. Select **Install**
 4. Enable the plugin in your Community plugins list

-### Manual Installation

-1. Download the latest release from the [Releases page](https://github.com/yourusername/obsidian-dnd-hp-tracker/releases)
-2. Extract the files to your vault's plugins folder: `<vault>/.obsidian/plugins/dnd-hp-tracker/`
-3. Reload Obsidian
-4. Enable the plugin in **Settings** → **Community plugins**

 ## 🎮 Usage

 ### Opening the HP Tracker